renew-la/w2-homework/README.md

 ![desktop-2](/imgs/desktop-2.png)

 4. Now your work is saved to your GitHub repo - great job!
-5. You can always "push your code" to your repo so that accessible anywhere you have Internet
+5. You can always "push your code" to your repo so that it's accessible anywhere you have Internet

 Good Luck!